Skip to content

 • NVIDIA GPU (RTX 3000+ series recommended, tested on RTX 6000 Ada Generation)

-• ~30 GB free disk space (Docker container)
+• ~30 GB free disk space (for Docker containers)

 • Software: